tbep-tech/tbeptools/README.md

 # Package vignettes

 The vignettes are organized by topic and are an excellent place to start for understanding how to use the package.
-Currently, there are five vignettes available for tbeptools:
+Currently, there are six vignettes available for tbeptools:

-* [Intro to TBEP tools](https://tbep-tech.github.io/tbeptools/articles/intro.html): A general overview of the package with specific examples of functions for working with the water quality report card
+* [Water Quality Data](https://tbep-tech.github.io/tbeptools/articles/intro.html): Overview of functions for working with water quality data and the water quality report card
 * [Tampa Bay Nekton Index](https://tbep-tech.github.io/tbeptools/articles/tbni.html): Overview of functions to import, analyze, and plot results for the Tampa Bay Nekton Index
 * [Tampa Bay Benthic Index](https://tbep-tech.github.io/tbeptools/articles/tbbi.html): Overview of functions to import data for Tampa Bay Benthic Index, under development
 * [Tidal Creeks Assessment](https://tbep-tech.github.io/tbeptools/articles/tidalcreeks.html): Overview of functions to import, analyze, and plot results for the assessment of tidal creeks in southwest Florida